Cars - NL Host Nation

 Processing applications

 Applications are generally processed in about 10 working days.
-If everything is in order, the privileged person will receive a new Dutch driving licence at the Dutch postal address of the mission or post as stated on your diplomatic identification card.
+If everything is in order, the privileged person will receive a new Dutch driving licence at the Dutch postal address of the organisation as stated on their diplomatic identification card.

 10.7 Practical information

-Sometimes in order to renew a Dutch driving licence, it is necessary to submit a certificate declaring you competent to drive (Verklaring van Geschiktheid).
+Sometimes in order to renew a Dutch driving licence, it is necessary to submit a declaration that you are medically fit to drive (Verklaring van Geschiktheid).
 This can be requested from the Central Office for Motor Vehicle Driver Testing (Centraal Bureau Rijvaardigheid, CBR).
-The instructions explain who needs to submit such a Health Certificate.
+The instructions explain who needs to submit such a declaration.

 When your driving licence expires